stevejay/middleengine-website/README.md

 - `.dockerignore` is to prevent problematic or irrelevant files being included in the final Docker image.
 - `src` - the directory containing the raw Web site files.
-- `build.js` - a script for turning the raw Web site files in `src` into the site's static HTML, CSS, JS and image files that get output to the temporary `build` directory.
+- `build.js` - an ESM module script for turning the raw Web site files in `src` into the site's static HTML, CSS, JS and image files that get output to the temporary `build` directory.
 - `nginx` - contains the configuration files for running the Web site using `nginx`.
 - `Dockerfile` - builds the Web site image file, which includes invoking the `build.sh` file and copying into the image the resulting Web site files in the `build` directory.
 - `docker-compose.test.yml` - invoked automatically by Docker Hub to test each Web site Docker image file that it builds.